 Floodplains are a natural and beneficial part of any river or creek.
-Floodplains serve as an important stormwater management, water quality, streambank protection, stream corridor protection, wetland preservation and ecological purposes when permanently protected as undisturbed or minimally disturbed areas.
+Floodplains serve as important stormwater management, water quality, streambank protection, stream corridor protection, wetland preservation, and ecological purposes when permanently protected as undisturbed or minimally disturbed areas.

 Please Note: A Floodplain Development Permit, Elevation Certificate and Site Plan are required prior to any development activity or man-made change within a flood hazard area.